TLR payments 2024-25: how much extra can teachers earn?

 Teachers in state schools are usually paid according to the teaching pay scales, but your salary can be topped up with a teaching and learning responsibility (TLR) payment.

-TLRs are paid if you’ve taken on added responsibility, such as becoming head of year or head of department.
+TLR payments are awarded if you’ve taken on added responsibility, such as becoming head of year or head of department.
 When you are paid a TLR, you receive an additional payment on top of your standard salary.

 Do I qualify for a TLR payment?

-To get a TLR2 payment, teachers have to show that they have a specific responsibility, which focuses on teaching and learning and needs professional skill and judgment.
-This responsibility must be one that exceeds that of the standard classroom teacher and it should be clearly defined in your job description.
+To get a TLR2 payment, teachers must show that they have a specific responsibility, which focuses on teaching and learning and needs professional skill and judgment.
+This responsibility must exceed that of the standard classroom teacher and should be clearly defined in your job description.

 Usually, teachers are promoted to a position with a TLR attached to it.
 When a job is advertised, the TLR payment will be stated in the advert.

-It is not possible for a teacher to receive both a TLR1 and TLR2, but it is possible for a teacher to receive a TLR1 or TLR2 and a TLR3.
+A teacher cannot receive both a TLR1 and TLR2, but a teacher can receive a TLR1 or TLR2 and a TLR3.

 Will I also be given extra PPA time if I have a TLR?